learnasyougo/S.O.L.I.D/README.md

 }
 ```

 We could argue that this is still a **violation**, as the `format` method itself still holds too much responsabilities as it has to implements too much details on how it is being formatted.
-We'll solve this later one with one of the other principles.
+We'll solve this later one with oneor more of the other principles: namely the **Dependency Inversion** principle and the **Interface Segragation Principle**.

 ## Open/Closed Principle
 > Software entities (e.g. classes, modules, functions) should be open for extension but closed for modification.